autonity/docs.autonity.org/concepts/asm/index.md

 ### Stabilization roles

-There are five roles in the ASM:
+There are four roles in the ASM:

 - *Borrower (CDP owner)*: a user taking out a CDP to borrow Auton, deposing collateral in return.
 There is no limit on the number of open CDP's a _borrower_ can own at any one time.
 Borrower's must have an [account](/glossary/#account) on the Autonity network.